-Knowing that value requires a point of view, two important points still need to be addressed.
-First, whose viewpoint matters?
-Many people listen to the value judgments of their family, friends, society, and god, but fundamentally, whose judgment of the universe, for example, should you consider to accept health as a value?
-The short answer is your own.
-Every individual is an independent consciousness whose existence lasts a finite time.
-What reason does a person have for not judging value relative to himself?
-Is he a slave to the will of others?
-Does he owe a debt to someone?
-Is he simply incapable of judging value?
-Why should he consider what is best to others instead of what is best to him?

-Second, how does one judge value?
 Value is that which affects the universe in a desirable way, but how does one evaluate such a thing?
 Certainly there must be a foundation for value that is better than choosing what is preferable on a whim!
 There certainly is.
 The ability for an entity to judge value lies in the foundation of its thought.
 In humans, this is the nervous system.
 Essentially, we come to know what is preferable through pleasant and unpleasant sensations.
 Sensory input creates the framework for what is considered good and bad.
 A computer, which is not capable of feeling any sensations, is incapable of judging value at all.
-There can be no “logical” reason to want one thing over another if a difference cannot be observed between them.
+No logic can be used to prefer one thing over another if a difference cannot be observed between them.
 The interaction of biology and the external world that determines the way in which a person comes to know something as positive or negative is a complex system that creates a person’s ability to judge what is good to him.

-Note that this ability involves more than simply defining morality by what feels right at the moment.
+Note that this ability involves more than simply defining value by what feels right at the moment.
 Sensations are only the building blocks of the ability to know goodness.
 Over time, a person is able to judge what is good and bad beyond immediate causes and sensations derived from effects.
-They are able to know that (in general) helping friends is good and that breaking promises is bad without largely considering what is pleasurable.
+They are able to know that, in general, having friends is good and that breaking promises is bad without largely considering what is pleasurable.
 They are able to judge value in ways that don’t rely on feelings.
 They can prefer such things as truth and wisdom over feeling good.
 However, sensory input is essential in the development of values.
 If goodness is what is desirable, how can people identify what is desirable without feeling anything?
 They can’t, unless they accept goodness automatically.
 Only in the framework created by sensory input can one know value.

-Ethics:
+Individual Ethics: